A Summer University course will boost your confidence and could be your first step towards gaining a degree.

 Our summer courses run during June, July and August.

-Courses range from creative writing to forensic and crime scene science.
+A wide range of courses are available across many subject areas.
 Whatever your interests and ambitions, we have something for you.
 All courses are delivered at our Middlesbrough campus.

 We have a range of accredited and non-accredited courses and workshops for you to choose from.
 If you complete an accredited course, you will receive a certificate of credit.

 If you choose to study an accredited course, you can access Student Services and receive support with financial matters, health and wellbeing, careers and counselling.